 - Think ahead and have a response to the question, “What kind of wine do you enjoy?”
 Even if you don’t have a strong feeling about any particular type of wine, take this exercise as a way to get the most out of your winery staff.
 You could answer with a question like, “I like many types of wine.
 Which of your wine(s) would you recommend?” or simply say, “I’d like to try something unique to this region.”
 Some wine specialties of the Hudson Valley include whites like chardonnay and traminette, red blends and fruit wines.

 - Consider getting the Hudson Valley Wine Tasting Passport, which comes with complimentary tastings at 13 wineries along the Shawangunk Wine Trail.
-Other events include an annual spring wine-and-tapas weekend, a summer Bounty of the Hudson wine and food festival, and a winter Wreath Fineries tasting event.
+Other events include an annual spring wine-and-tapas weekend and a winter Wreath Fineries tasting event.

 - Be in the know: “Shawangunk” — pronounced “Shawn-gum” by locals — refers to the remarkably scenic mountain ridge commonly known as “The Gunks” that runs through the lower to mid-Hudson Valley on the west side of the Hudson River.